splunk/splunk-connect-for-syslog/docs/architecture.md

 # SC4S Architectural Considerations

 SC4S provides performant and reliable syslog data collection.
 When you are planning your configuration, review the following architectural considerations.
-These recommendations pertain to the Syslog protocal and age, and are not specific to Splunk Connect for Syslog.
+These recommendations pertain to the Syslog protocol and age, and are not specific to Splunk Connect for Syslog.

 ## The syslog Protocol